 A. Reporting of Emergencies or Criminal Acts

-Any emergency or criminal act should be immediately reported to the appropriate College official.
+Any emergency or criminal act should be immediately reported to the appropriate University official.
 At Rocky Mount, including the Wesleyan Inn, to: the Security Office, Resident Life Staff, the Director of Campus Safety or the Student Affairs Office.
-Students’ at all non-Rocky Mount Adult Studies sites should report incidents to the director or instructor of that location.
+Students’ at all non-Rocky Mount ASPIRE sites should report incidents to the director or instructor of that location.
 ANY LIFE THREATENING EMERGENCY or CRIME IN PROGRESS should first be reported to 911.
-The College has placed 911 call towers throughout the main campus.
+The University has placed 911 call towers throughout the main campus.
 They are colored Wesleyan Blue with the words “EMERGENCY” located on their side.
 There is a lit blue light on the top of each tower for quick location of these units.
-All members of the NCWC campus are notified by email each semester of the locations of the towers and the proper use of these for notifying 911 Emergency Operators of any emergency.
-Emergency and important phone numbers are posted throughout the College.
-Security or the College official will respond immediately to all calls for assistance.
+All members of the NCWU campus are notified by email each semester of the locations of the towers and the proper use of these for notifying 911 Emergency Operators of any emergency.
+Emergency and important phone numbers are posted throughout the University.
+Security or the University official will respond immediately to all calls for assistance.
 Matters requiring a continuing investigation are conducted by the Director of Campus Safety or the Student Affairs Office.
-As necessary, the College will call upon local law enforcement for further assistance.
+As necessary, the University will call upon local law enforcement for further assistance.
 All serious misdemeanor crimes and all felony crimes will be reported to Rocky Mount Police Department unless the victim in the matter does not wish that they be notified.
 In any criminal matter any person may call local authorities as well as the above campus personnel to report any criminal or suspicious activity.

 All crimes and suspicious activity may be reported to: